Revanent Blade 5e

 Arcane Eye may earn a small commission from affiliate links in this article.
 Learn more.

-What Is Revanent Blade 5e?
+What Is the Revanent Blade Feat in 5e?

 If your character hails from the mystical lands of Eberron and descends from the Valenar elves, the Revenant Blade feat can make you a formidable warrior.
 This feat not only allows you to increase your Dexterity or Strength score, but it also provides you with a unique mastery over the double-bladed scimitar.
 Prepare to become a whirlwind of steel on the battlefield!